decentralized-identity/didcomm.org/site/content/protocols/workflow/1.0/readme.md

 - Fire `advance(event)` on button clicks with `idempotency_key`.
 - Avoid sending credential/schema IDs in messages—use profile IDs.
 - Implement `discover` and `fetch-template` with authorization controls; include `hash` in `workflows` when `include_hash=true`.
+- When a template declares `sensitivity` with `storage: "vault"` fields, provision a Vaults 1.0 vault, store sensitive values in the EDV grouped by role-access, and send only `$ref` pointers in `start.context`.
+- Respect `sensitivity_behavior` in `display_hints` when rendering UI (masking, toggle-reveal).
+- On workflow completion or cancellation, confirm the vault has been sealed or tombstoned (the Processor handles this, but Coordinators SHOULD verify via vault `notify` or `status`).

 ## Composition
 The Workflow protocol composes with other DIDComm protocols by referencing their message types in action definitions.
 Supported protocols:
 - Issue-Credential 2.0
 - Present-Proof 2.0
 - Payments 1.0
+- Vaults 1.0 (vault-backed sensitive field storage, lifecycle binding)
 - (Any DIDComm protocol with defined message types)

 New protocols (e.g., payments) require no change to Workflow 1.0: add an action whose `typeURI` equals the new DIDComm message type and a matching profile in `catalog`.
+Vaults 1.0 integration is activated by the presence of a `sensitivity` map in the template and a `vault_ref` in the instance; agents without vault support degrade gracefully to plaintext context fields.

 ## Versioning & Capabilities
 - Template `version` uses semver.